kumahq/kuma-website/app/_src/networking/transparent-proxy/universal.md

 {% assign Kuma = site.mesh_product_name %}
 {% assign tproxy = site.data.tproxy %}

-This page provides instructions for setting up a transparent proxy in your service environment.
-A transparent proxy helps streamline service management and traffic routing within a mesh, directing all traffic through the data plane proxy without requiring changes to your application code.
+{% assign ref = docs | append: "/reference/transparent-proxy-configuration/" %}
+{% assign ref-schema = ref | append: "#schema" %}
+{% assign ref-env = ref | append: "#environment-variables" %}
+{% assign ref-cli = ref | append: "#cli-flags" %}
+{% assign ref-default = ref | append: "#default-values" %}
+{% assign ref-full = ref | append: "#full-reference" %}

+Using the transparent proxy in Universal mode makes setup easier and enables features that wouldn’t be possible otherwise.
+Key benefits include:

+- **Simplified `Dataplane` resources**: You can skip the `networking.outbound` section, so you don’t have to list each service your application connects to manually.

+- **Simplified service connectivity**: Take advantage of [Kuma DNS]({{ docs }}/networking/dns/) to use `.mesh` domain names, like `https://service-1.mesh`, for easy service connections without needing `localhost` and ports in the `Dataplane` resource.

+- **Flexible service naming**: With [MeshServices]({{ docs }}/networking/meshservice/) and [HostnameGenerators]({{ docs }}/networking/hostnamegenerator/), you can:

+  - Keep your existing DNS names when moving to the service mesh.
+  - Give a service multiple DNS names for easier access.
+  - Set up custom routes, like targeting specific StatefulSet Pods or service versions.
+  - Expose a service on multiple ports for different uses.

+- **Simpler security, tracing, and observability**: Transparent proxy makes managing these features easier, with no extra setup required.

+## Installation

-Once completed, your service will run under a transparent proxy, allowing you to use {{ Kuma }}'s service management features, like traffic control, observability, and security.
+Here are the steps to set up a transparent proxy for your service.
+Once set up, your service will run with a transparent proxy, giving you access to {{ Kuma }}'s features like traffic control, observability, and security.

-Before starting, review the prerequisites below and adjust settings to fit your environment, including IP addresses, custom ports, and DNS configurations.
+Before you start, check the prerequisites below and adjust the settings for your environment, including IP addresses, custom ports, and DNS configurations.

-## Prerequisites
+### Prerequisites

 {%- capture control-plane-and-service-network-accessibility-warning %}
 {% warning %}
-For this instruction, the control plane **should not** be deployed in the same environment as the transparent proxy.
-This is because the transparent proxy redirects **all** traffic (unless specifically excluded) to `kuma-dp`, including traffic meant for the control plane.
+In a basic setup, the control plane **should not** be deployed in the same environment as the transparent proxy.
+This is because the transparent proxy redirects **all** traffic to `kuma-dp` (unless excluded), including traffic meant for the control plane.

-While it is technically possible to manually exclude control plane traffic during setup, this is complex and easy to misconfigure, as it requires excluding **all** necessary ports and routes.

-In real deployments, you can work around it by running the control plane and other components in separate network namespaces using systemd, which keeps control plane traffic separate from `kuma-dp` and the service.
 {% endwarning %}
 {%- endcapture %}